shrine-maiden-heavy-industries/torii-usb/docs/install.md

 ```

-## Installing SOL
+## Installing Torii-USB

-The [latest release](install.md#latest-release) of SOL is recommended for any new projects planning to use SOL.
+The [latest release] of Torii-USB is recommended for any new projects planning to use Torii-USB.
 It provides the most up-to-date stable version of the API.
-However, if needed, you can also install a [development snapshot](install.md#development-snapshot) to get access to the bleeding-edge, however the API may be unstable.
+However, if needed, you can also install a [development snapshot] to get access to the bleeding-edge, however the API may be unstable.

 ### Latest release